wp-plugins/wordcount/readme.txt

 This plugin enables you to have an overview over the amount of words you're reading on someones blog.
 It's a simple, Drag n' Droppable, easy to install little box with following fields:
-- words (words you actually selected)
+1. words (words you actually selected)
-- amount last words
+2. amount last words
-- time needed (the amount of time needed to read)
+3. time needed (the amount of time needed to read)
-- words per second
+4. words per second
-- average words per second
+5. average words per second

 to change it's position at start: edit wordcount.css
-top: 50px;
+-top: 50px;
-right:5px;
+-right:5px;
 attributes.

 that's it - enjoy!